 Go to Designer > Capture.

 Enter the Model name and click Next.
-The Select Execution Environment page displays all the agents available to the group you belong to.
+The Select Execution Environment page displays all the agents in the system.
 In addition, it displays the newly created Model name.
 If required, you can rename the model at this point by clicking the model name.

 The model name must not contain spaces, and the only permitted special characters are underscore (_), tilde (~), and hyphen (-).